Business School (The Office)

-"Business School" is the seventeenth episode of the third season of the American version of The Office, and the show's 45th overall.
+"Business School" is the seventeenth episode of the third season of the American version of The Office and the show's 45th overall.
 In the episode, Michael Scott (Steve Carell) is invited by Ryan Howard (B. J. Novak) to speak to his business school class.
 When many of the students question the usefulness of paper in a computerized world, Michael attempts to inform the class of how essential paper is.
 Meanwhile, a bat becomes trapped in the office, leading Dwight Schrute (Rainn Wilson) on a mission to protect the employees.

-The episode was written by Brent Forrester, and directed by Buffy the Vampire Slayer and Firefly creator Joss Whedon.
+The episode was written by Brent Forrester and directed by Joss Whedon.
 Whedon became involved with the show due to being a friend of series creator Greg Daniels as well as series co-star Jenna Fischer.
 Despite Whedon's experience with Buffy the Vampire Slayer, the subplot about Dwight coming to believe that Jim Halpert is a vampire was entirely coincidental.

 The episode aired on NBC on February 15, 2007, and was seen by an estimated 8.84 million viewers according to Nielsen Media Research.
 It was positively received by television critics, with several writing positively of Joss Whedon's involvement.
 Carell's performance was also positively received, and several critics applauded the scene in which Michael praises Pam's art.